 «Plusieurs syndicats de copropriété ont appris la mauvaise nouvelle », affirme Serge Meloche, qui compte plusieurs syndicats de copropriétaires comme client.
 L’un d’eux, dont l’édifice comprend 90 unités sur la rive-sud de Montréal, a vu ses primes passer de 18 000 $ à 42 000 $. «Nous avons néanmoins pu trouver un assureur qui a abaissé ce montant à 32 000 $ », indique Serge Meloche.
 N’empêche cette augmentation douloureuse est attribuable à deux dégâts d’eau survenus en 2009 et 2010.
 Le premier fut vraisemblablement causé par un vice de construction au sous-sol.
 Quant au second, il a été provoqué en raison de bardeaux manquants sur la toiture.
 Ceux-ci avaient été soufflés par des vents violents.

 “Many co-ownership syndicates have learned the bad news,” says Serge Meloche, who has many condominium corporations as customers.
-One of them, which include a building of 90 units on the south shore of Montreal, saw its premiums go from $ 18,000 to $ 42,000.
+One of them, which includes a building of 90 units on the south shore of Montreal, saw its premiums go from $ 18,000 to $ 42,000.
 “However, we were able to find an insurer that lowered the amount to $ 32,000” says Serge Meloche.
 Nevertheless, this sharp increase is due to two water damages in 2009 and 2010.
 The first was probably caused by faulty construction in the basement.
 As for the second, it was caused due to missing shingles on the roof.
 High winds had blown these.

-A third example of building with seven units demonstrates, once again, the financial precariousness of condominiums undermined by increased premiums.
+A third example of a building with seven units demonstrates, once again, the financial precariousness of condominiums undermined by increased premiums.
 These amounted to $ 2,623 annually, and they have recently spent $7,300.
 In 2006, the Union submitted two claims to the insurer.
 Despite a clean record since that time, he must still pay for empty apartments.

 “Many condominium buildings suffer from poor maintenance.
 On site, some deficiencies are evident, such as caulking windows cracked goshawks” recalls Serge Meloche.
 Most faulty Unions lack the money to cope with their responsibilities, because of insufficient contributions to provident funds.
 “Often, the owners refuse to adjust payments knowing the real needs in terms of maintenance of the building,” he added.